Stapelia leendertziae N.E. Br.

 Stapelia leendertziae is a succulent plant with long, erect, angular, dull green to reddish stems.
-It is most conspicuous when in flower owing to the unique large, bell-shaped, deep reddish to dark purple flowers that are up to 5 inches (12.5 cm) long.
+It is most conspicuous when in flower due to the unique large, bell-shaped, deep reddish to dark purple, and up to 5 inches (12.5 cm) long flowers.

 How to Grow and Care